ftcaicai/ClashOfClans/readme.md

 ClashOfClans
 ==================

-ClashOfClans does design for Ipad/Iphone 3D Game.
+ClashOfClans is designed to run on the Ipad/Iphone/Android Game.
 It's server in C++, and client in Unity3d

 Installation